-The class is airing May 14th – 20th and it’s completely free.
+The class is completely FREE.
 If you’d like to learn how to become a confident speaker, learn how to make speaking and training a lucrative profession or use teaching methods to GROW your business, then this web class is for YOU.

-Just click here to reserve your spot or select a date and time below that works best for you.
-See you there!
+Click here to register for FREE and select a date and time that works best for you.